 Through art, you get to just sit down and catch up with yourself in a beautiful, creative way.

-art teaches you to embrace imperfections.
+art as self care teaches you to embrace imperfections.

 Rigid lines and realistic details don’t define art, the same way societal standards and expectations don’t make up a human.
 They’re just a part of an entirety.